mrgaganchohan/terraform-the-yield/README.md

 ## CI/CD pipelines:
 All the code for above mentioned code has been deployed through Azure pipelines, and **'azure-pipelines.yml'** can be found in the master branch of all the above mentioned codebases.
 Because of the time constraint, It has hard coded values of subscriptionID and app-Service name in the commits, but ideally it would have not been included in the source code.
 But nothing can be deployed to them by a third party in my azure portal, as Azure Pipelines will ask for credentials.

+In CI/CD if you use azure-files, you might have to update your suscription id in azure-pipelines.yml, and in nodejs apps replace service bus launch URL